Skip to main content

 Semantics:

-• Entitlement is rolling and account-scoped
+• Access is rolling and account-scoped

-• Account is entitled for all key epochs <= active_until_key_epoch
+• Account has access for all key epochs <= active_until_key_epoch

-• Entitlement is per (stream_id, beneficiary_account) pair
+• Access is per (stream_id, beneficiary_account) pair

 6. AccountKeyRegistration (paid mode)